Agricultural-Robotics-Bonn/WeedAI/README.md

 In this github repository we release the novel WeedAI dataset and our pseudo-labels and train, validation, evaluation splits associated with the Crop and Weed dataset [1].

-> Halstead, Michael, Zimmer, Patrick, and McCool, Chris.
+> Michael Halstead, Patrick Zimmer, and Chris McCool.
 > **A Cross-Domain Challenge with Panoptic Segmentation in Agriculture**
 > _The International Journal of Robotics Research_